What can we help you with today?

 Radar

-If your nonprofit has been targeted by high-volume automated card testing that doesn’t stop after a handful of attempts (10 or so), deploy reCaptcha from Google as another safety measure.
+If your nonprofit has been targeted by high-volume automated card testing that doesn’t stop after a handful of attempts (10 or so), deploy reCAPTCHA from Google as another safety measure.
 This forces users to prove their legitimacy and humanity, thereby stopping automated, robotic submissions.
-This an option you can enable in 4aGoodCause.
-Please note: CAPTCHA-like systems can sometimes confuse users, hurt your conversion rate and result in less money raised.
-We recommend enabling reCAPTCHA only when absolutely necessary.
+This is an option you can enable in 4aGoodCause.

 2. Click on Settings in the left menu.